 Pét Nat or The Traditional Method

-The pleasure of not having to cook at home and finally getting together with friends and family is ample reason to crack open a bottle of bubbles…but which fizz will you choose?
-Many of you will have heard the name Pét Nat being bandied about, but what is the difference between a Pét Nat and Traditional Method sparkling wines, like champagne?
+Which fizz will you choose?
+Many of you will have heard the name Pét Nat being bandied about, but what is the difference between a Pét Nat and Traditional Method sparkling wines?

 You may think that Pét Nat is the trendy new kid on the block, but in fact, this method of making sparkling wine has been around the longest - dating back to 1531.
 With its origins rooted in France, Pét Nat is short for Pétillant Naturel, which translates to ‘naturally sparkling' wine.
 In technical terms, this method is known as the Ancestral Method, a grand-sounding but simple and delicate vinification process that requires little intervention in the cellar.
 A key difference is that Pét Nat is bottled when the wine is only partially fermented, and there is no addition of sugar or reserve wine.
 This means that fermentation continues in the bottle and the CO2 trapped inside is absorbed into the wine as bubbles!
 Typically, these wines are sealed with a crown cap which is a signal to crack them open and drink them within the first couple of years.
 Generally speaking, Pét Nat’s are naturally low in sugar with softer, larger bubbles.
 Winemakers, such as Franck Pascal in Champagne, uses both the Ancestral Method and Traditional Method.
 Note that all of his wines are bottled with a champagne cork and have excellent ageing potential.